 SNMP Version The SNMP version the network device and your network are using.
-SNMP Port The port on which network devices are configured to listen for SNMP messages.
+SNMP Port The port on which network devices have been configured to listen for SNMP messages.
 Read Commu nity A string that acts like a user ID or password, giving you access to the network device instance.
-Common read communities are "public," enabling you to retrieve read-only information from the device, and "private," enabling you to access all information on the device.
+Common read communities are "public", enabling you to retrieve read-only information from the device, and "private", enabling you to access all information on the device.
 Userna me The name that is required to connect to the network device.
 Authent ication Passwo rd The password that is required to connect to the network device.

-Authent ication Method This option determines how encrypted information traveling between the network device and Uptime Infrastructure Monitor is authenticated: MD5: A widely-used method for creating digital signatures used to authenticate and verify the integrity of data.
+Authent ication Method This option determines how encrypted information travelling between the network device and up time will be authenticated: MD5: A widely-used method for creating digital signatures used to authenticate and verify the integrity of data.
 SHA: A secure method of creating digital signatures.
 SHA is considered the successor of MD5 and is widely used with network and Internet data transfer protocols.
-Privacy Passwo rd The password that is used to encrypt information traveling between the network device and Uptime Infrastructure Monitor.
-Privacy Type From the list, select an option that determines how information traveling between the network device and Uptime Infrastructure Monitor is encrypted: DES: An older method used to encrypt information.
+Privacy Passwo rd The password that will be used to encrypt information travelling between the network device and up.time.
+Privacy Type From the list, select an option that will determine how information travelling between the network device and up.time will be encrypted: DES: An older method used to encrypt information.
 AES: The successor to DES, which is used with a variety of software that require encryption including SSL servers.
-Pingabl e Node This specifies whether Uptime Infrastructure Monitor can contact the network device using the ping utility.
+Pingabl e Node This specifies whether up time can contact the network device using the ping utility.
 There are scenarios in which you might not want the network device to be pingable (e.g., you have a firewall in place).
 Before enabling this option, you should try to contact it using the ping utility.
 If you cannot ping it, ensure this check box is left cleared.
 Then, change the default host check for the network device.
 See Changing Host Checks for more information.